Chapter 2: The Hook

 He didn't come to punish.
 He came to restore.

-Even in the first fall, grace was already moving.
+Even in that first fall, grace was already moving.